jdegoes/lambdaconf-2014-introgame/README.md

 }
 ```

-Now updating health, *or any other field regardless of how nested it is inside the game state*, becomes as simple as follows:
+Now updating health, *or any other field regardless of how deeply nested it is*, becomes as simple as follows:

 ```scala
 def updateHealth(delta: Int): Game[Int] = update(player |-> health)(_ + delta)
 ```

-That's powerful, and it just scratches the surface of what these abstractions are capable of.
+That's powerful (at this point, we don't even need the helper function), and it just scratches the surface of what these abstractions are capable of.

-We don't need anything else to build a functional game.
-We have all the tools.
+We have all the tools we need to build a purely-functional game.
 So let's put them to use!

 ### Exercises